kolejnyy/dbgnn/datasets/island/README.md

 ## Results

-The results of the experiments are presented in the table below:
+The results of the experiments are presented in the table below.
+GCN models consisted of 5 layers with hidden dimension of 32 and were trained for 100 epochs with learning rate 0.003 and batch size 12.
+For each evaluation the model maximizing validation accuracy was chosen for predicting the test split.
+The results shown below are taken over 25 evaluations.

 | Model | Accuracy | Precision | Recall | F1 |
 | --- | :---: | :---: | :---: | :-----: |